icy/btsync/README.md

 `folder/create` is invoked to create a temporary shared folder.
-Because the default settings of `btsync` is to allow to use remote tracker and relay servers, newly created shared folder will trigger `btsync` to send traffice to its home.
+Because the default settings of `btsync` is to allow to use remote tracker and relay servers, newly created shared folder will trigger `btsync` to send traffic to its home.

 This is *true* for any newly created shared folder, though.